 When was Windows 10 released?

-Windows 10 general availability (GA) began on July 29, 2015, but Microsoft has adopted a staggered deployment schedule.
+Windows 10 general availability (GA) began on July 29, 2015, with Microsoft adopting a staggered deployment schedule.

-The Windows 10 Creators Update was released on April 11, 2017, and will be pushed out to Windows 10 customers over the next few weeks following that date.
-The Windows 10 Creators Update includes a new 3D Paint app, new security features, changes to how Microsoft updates Windows 10, and lays the foundational platform for new hardware and content based on augmented and virtual reality.
+The Windows 10 Creators Update was released on April 11, 2017, and included a new 3D Paint app, new security features, changes to how Microsoft updates Windows 10, and laid the foundational for new hardware and content based on augmented and virtual reality.

 The Windows 10 Fall Creators Update was released on October 17, 2017, and its new features include built-in ransomware protection, bandwidth controls, and more.
 Find out whether your machine will run the update, and why IT admins should prepare for the inevitable glitches and hiccups.